ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 # Bot with Own Balance

-In this article, we'll create a simple Telegram bot for accepting payments in TON coins.
+In this article, we'll create a simple Telegram bot for accepting payments in Toncoins.

 ## 🦄 What it looks like